noah-schroeder/reviewbook/11-Conventional-Meta-Analysis.Rmd

 There's a lot of information here but we only want one thing: **The test of moderators.** In this case, that's Test of Moderators (coefficients 2:5): QM(df = 4) = 4.2829, p-val = 0.3691

 [What we're doing here is checking the p value.]{.underline} We can see this test is not significant, which means that this is not a statistically significant moderator.
-In other words, for this example, the effects of the intervention was not significantly different for participants in K-5 than participants in Post-Secondary Education.
+In other words, for this example, the effect of the intervention was not significantly different for participants in K-5 than participants in Post-Secondary Education.
 :::

 With our Q~between~ value in hand, we now need to create the actual table we'll report in the manuscript.
 You'll note that when we calculated Q~between~, one of the levels of the moderator was missing, and replaced by the term intercept.
 Well, it's time to fix that and get the tables we would use for reporting in our manuscript.